FadlullahLanre/Flight_Booking_App/README.md

 1. Make sure you have *Node* and *npm* installed.
 2. Create a directory and initialize the project with a *package.json* file
-3. Install express, and create a server.js file to paste the server.js file code there
+3. Install express, and create a index.js file to paste the index.js file code there
-4. Create a db.config file and fill in the value for the : url
-5. Run the server using the node server.js command.
+4. Run the server using the node index.js command.

 # Endpoints
 The following endpoints are available on this server